JamesTrick/TextClustering/README.md

 # Contents of this repo

-The Clustering Example notebook runs through an example of Clustering using data from two news websites and explores clustering to highlight the value of clustering and give insight as to how clustering could be used within a Customer Support environment.
+cluster-example.ipynb - Clustering using example data from Sklearn's dataset package feature_request_clustering.ipynb - Clustering using actual case data to identify topics of cases sent that were assigned to a generic KA.